carpentries-incubator/lesson-parallel-python/episodes/extra-asyncio.md

 ![timings](fig/asyncio-timings.svg){alt="a dip at njobs=10 and overhead ~0.1ms per task"}

 The work takes about 0.1 s more when using 1000 tasks.
-So, assuming that overhead is distributed uniformly among the tasks, we observe that the overhead is around 0.1 ms per task.
+So, assuming that the total overhead is distributed uniformly among the tasks, we observe that the overhead is around 0.1 ms per task.
 ::::
 :::